 - Tighten the underlying structures that define the arm shape for improved contour

 During the consultation process, your plastic surgeon will assess your medical history and ask you about your cosmetic desires.
 Good candidates for an arm lift include individuals who are at or near their ideal weight and are seeking to enhance the appearance of their upper arms.
-After examining your areas of concern, Dr. Joe or Dr. Chopra will help you determine whether an arm lift can provide the desired improvement, or suggest alternative treatments that can fulfill your aesthetic goals more effectively.
+After examining your areas of concern, Dr. Joe will help you determine whether an arm lift can provide the desired improvement, or suggest alternative treatments that can fulfill your aesthetic goals more effectively.

 How is the Arm Lift Procedure Performed?

 Depending on the quality of your skin, your unique treatment plan, and the amount of skin planned for excision, the way in which the arm lift procedure is performed will vary by patient.
 An incision will be made in either the inner arm, back of the arm, or a natural crease of the underarm.
-Dr. Joe or Dr. Chopra will utilize the approach that can yield the most natural-looking results for your unique situation.
+Dr. Joe will utilize the approach that can yield the most natural-looking results for your unique situation.
 In general, the procedure involves removing the appropriate amount of excess skin while your remaining skin is redraped for a smoother and more defined upper arm appearance.
 According to your unique needs, liposuction may also be utilized to remove excess fat and make the area appear firmer and more toned.
 The procedure is typically performed on an outpatient basis and utilizes general anesthesia.

 What is Recovery for an Arm Lift Like?